 Keep your eyes open for touring musicians at the Hutton Hotel, an affordably swank hotel with art-covered walls and spacious rooms.
 Start or end your evening with a glass of bubbles at the on-site 1808 Grille (doubles from $209).

-Hotel Indigo, just minutes from the downtown entertainment district, is fresh off a $5 million renovation and expansion, with a mural-covered lobby reminiscent of a speakeasy.
+Hotel Indigo, just minutes from the downtown entertainment district, has a mural-covered lobby reminiscent of a speakeasy.
 Cheerful, quiet guest rooms have minibars and coffeemakers, and breakfast is included (doubles from $272/night).

 When to Go

 Whatever time of year you plan a visit Nashville, there's likely to be a music, beer, or food festival happening.
 However, fall is prime for music festivals, the most well-known of which is the Country Music Association Festival.
 A four-day musical extravaganza in downtown, the festival attracts more than 160,000 fans and 200 artists, who perform free concerts and do autograph signings.
-A notable newcomer to the fall festival lineup in 2013 is Zac Brown Band's Southern Ground Music & Food Festival (Sept.
-21-22), which brings together some of the group's favorite musicians—Gregg Allman, Alan Jackson, and David Gray among them—plus excellent food and craft vendors.
+Zac Brown Band's Southern Ground Music & Food Festival brings together some of the group's favorite musicians—Gregg Allman, Alan Jackson, and David Gray among them—plus excellent food and craft vendors.

 Summer is packed with festivals, too.
 Nashville puts on quite a patriotic party in July with its Music City July 4th.
 The event spans three days of live music, including a spectacular fireworks display set to live music of the Nashville Symphony.
-Later in the summer, the Tomato Arts Festival (Aug.
-10) is a locals' favorite; the free event draws about 18,000 people to celebrate the tomato, many of whom come in costume.
+Later in the summer, the Tomato Arts Fest is a locals' favorite; the free event draws about 18,000 people, many of whom come in costume, to celebrate the tomato.

 How to Get There